DELL 10KM & HALF MARATHON

 If you'd prefer to get out onto the route further, it is a short drive to the villages of Popham or Woodmancott.
 If driving, please take care as you will find yourself on the running route, and please park respectively of the residents.

-Popham & Woodmancott are at 3km & 4.5km on the course respectively.
+Popham & Woodmancott are at 3km & 4.5km into the 10km course respectively.
+Our usual advice is, if you need to ask us where to spectate, don't drive anywhere!!

 AT THE FINISH